caoimhejyoti/caoimhe-portfolio/README.md

 Portfolio to be viewed on browsers.
 From the site, they can contact me via Contact me links.

+I have started planning for future developments.
+These can be found within futureplanningstyle.css.
+This is not currently linked but provides a space to develop ideas.

 ## Credits
 ###Sources
 Google fonts used in the css file.
 Please refer to the HTML file for further information.